deitam/TriangleDrawer/README.md

 ```
 ## License

-The project is licensed under the: MIT license.
+The project is licensed under the MIT license.